-- Sight the first target. - In the second page of the Meas mode screen, press [H.ANG].
+- 1. Sight the first target. - In the second page of the Meas mode screen, press [H.ANG].
 Select "Angle." - Enter the angle you wish to set, then press [OK].
-The value that is input as the horizontal angle is displayed.
-When [REC] is pressed, backsight angle can be set in the JOB.
-IP "21.2 Recording Backsight Point" - Sight the second target.
+The value that is input as the horizontal angle is displayed. - When [REC] is pressed, backsight angle can be set and recorded in the current JOB.
+"21.2 Recording Backsight Point" - Sight the second target.
 The horizontal angle from the second target to the value set as the horizontal angle is displayed.